jgreener64/allopred/README.md

 * svm_model.txt is the optimised SVM built on the whole training set.
 * example contains the inputs and outputs of an example run using the PDB entry with ID 1FX2.

+## Note

+On some systems the normal mode calculation step fails (`More than 6 zero eigenvalues are calculated.`).
+This appears to be due to an error in `scipy.linalg.eigh` which causes an error in the `calcModes` function of ProDy.

 Thank you for using AlloPred!